pyodide/pyodide-blog/content/posts/fpcast.md

 ### 3. Automate the patching

-We can write code to analyze the `clang` abstract syntax tree, locate the bad pointer casts, and either automatically rewrite the source.
+We can write code to analyze the `clang` abstract syntax tree, locate the bad pointer casts, and either automatically rewrite the source or raise an error if the problem is too hard to fix.
 The idea here is that we scan the AST for declarations that look like:

 ```C
 PyMethodDef my_method_def = {